 I reminded myself that they were really so very much younger than they looked, and I was expecting a lot from them.
 I tried to change my parenting to better match their emotional age (Chapter 1: Parenting based on Developmental/Emotional Age).

 I also tried to remind myself that they were SCARED and punishment for something that was out of their control (Chap.
 2 Discipline vs. Behavior Problems), was not just mean, it was pointless.
 What they needed was to feel safe and loved.
 That meant I couldn’t take away all fun stuff (even though I wanted to!!!)

 Structure and Caring Support

-We went back to line of sight supervision, time ins instead of time outs, removed as many overwhelming events as possible (not just avoiding throngs of hyper children in places like sporting events and the park, but also the grocery store and Sunday School).
+We went back to line-of-sight supervision, time-ins instead of timeouts, removed as many overwhelming events as possible (not just avoiding throngs of hyper children in places like sporting events and the park, but also the grocery store and Sunday School).
 Yes, there were things I could do little about (school/ daycare), but I could talk to the teachers and minimize as much stress as possible.